Joy - Psychology of Joy

 Key Differences Between Joy and Happiness

 You might wonder how joy and happiness are alike or different.
-Following is one potential way to distinguish between the two concepts.
+Following is one potential way to distinguish between the two concepts keeping in mind that people will disagree on the distinctive features of the two constructs.

 AspectJoyHappiness